Notice of Pre-AIA or AIA Status

 It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the combination to incorporate the teachings of Blank to provide a printing process to the bag.
 Doing so would be possible to provide information related to food products such as ingredients or expiration date, as recognized by Blank ([0003], [0004]).

 Claim 14 is rejected under 35 U.S.C.
-103 as being unpatentable over the combination of Dayrit et al. (US 10,189,621), and Ward, Jr. et al. (US 6,585,413) as applied to claim 1 above, further in view of Blank et al. (US 2007/0269740).
+103 as being unpatentable over the combination of Dayrit et al. (US 10,189,621) and GB673004 as applied to claim 1 above, further in view of Blank et al. (US 2007/0269740).

 Regarding claim 14, Dayrit does not apply a printing process to the bag.
 In the same field of endeavor, a package, Blank discloses that, as illustrated in Fig. 2A (e.g., for unwinding), a laser 40 is applied to form mark 22 to the surface of the multilayer structure 24 prior to making the package 20 ([0129]).
 Blank discloses that, the composition is a water-based ink and the composition is a flexographic ink ([0019]).
 During the printing, using techniques such as flexographic printing and gravure printing [0068]).

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Dayrit to incorporate the teachings of Blank to provide a printing process to the bag.
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Dayrit in the combination to incorporate the teachings of Blank to provide a printing process to the bag.
 Doing so would be possible to provide information related to food products such as ingredients or expiration date, as recognized by Blank ([0003], [0004]).

 Response to Arguments

-Applicant's arguments filed 12/11/2025 have been fully considered.
+Applicant's arguments filed 6/12/2026 have been fully considered.
 They are not persuasive.

 Conclusion

-Any inquiry concerning this communication or earlier communications from the examiner should be directed to Shibin Liang whose telephone number is (571)272-8811.
+Any inquiry concerning this communication or earlier communications from the examiner should be directed to SHIBIN LIANG whose telephone number is (571)272-8811.
 The examiner can normally be reached on M-F 8:30 - 4:30.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Alison L Hindenlang can be reached on (571)270 7001.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Alison L Hindenlang can be reached on 571 270 7001.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

 Information regarding the status of an application may be obtained from the Patent Application Information Retrieval (PAIR) system.
 Status information for published applications may be obtained from either Private PAIR or Public PAIR.
 Status information for unpublished applications is available through Private PAIR only.
 For more information about the PAIR system, see http://pair-direct.uspto.gov.
 Should you have questions on access to the Private PAIR system, contact the Electronic Business Center (EBC) at 866-217-9197 (toll-free).
+If you would like assistance from a USPTO Customer Service Representative or access to the automated information system, call 800-786-9199 (IN USA OR CANADA) or 571-272-1000.

 /SHIBIN LIANG/Examiner, Art Unit 1741